-- will be assessed against the Proponent Eligibility Criteria and Project Eligibility Criteria (EC 1 to EC 17). - must satisfy each Eligibility Criterion to progress to assessment against MC 1 to MC 5. - that do not meet all Eligibility Criteria in accordance with Section 3.1 will not be considered further in the Tender 3 Process. - must continue to satisfy the Eligibility Criteria throughout the Tender 3 Process.
-Non-compliance with the Eligibility Criteria will render their Bid ineligible.
+- will be assessed against the Proponent Eligibility Criteria and Project Eligibility Criteria (EC 1 to EC 17); - must satisfy each Eligibility Criterion to progress to assessment against MC 1 to MC 5; - that do not meet all Eligibility Criteria in accordance with Section 3.1 will not be considered further in the Tender 4 Process; and - must continue to satisfy the Eligibility Criteria throughout the Tender 4 Process.
+Non-compliance with any of the Eligibility Criteria will render a Bid ineligible.